• Skip to main content

 Beeswax: Either white or yellow beeswax can be used.
 Beeswax creates much of the texture of this recipe as well as greatly quenches dry lips.

-Beet powder: Beet powder aka beetroot powder adds the color to this recipe making it a tinted lip balm.
-Once you get this recipe down, you can experiment by using other dehydrated fruit and vegetable powders to create your own favorites tints.
+Beet powder: Beet powder aka beetroot powder adds color to this recipe making it a tinted lip balm.
+Once you get this recipe down, you can experiment by using other dehydrated fruit and vegetable powders to create your own favorite tints.

-Vitamin E oil: Vitamin e oil acts as a natural preservative while also adding additional moisture and healing benefits.
-You can omit, just keep in mind the lip balm may spoil sooner.
+Vitamin E oil: Vitamin E oil acts as a natural preservative while also adding additional moisture and healing benefits.
+You can omit it, just keep in mind the lip balm may spoil sooner.

-Peppermint essential oil: A few drops of peppermint oil adds that fresh lip balm flavor and scent, however it can be omitted or replaced with a favorite essential oil of your choosing if you prefer.
-Sweet orange oil, lavender oil, lemon oil also make great choices as does a few drops of vanilla extract.
+Peppermint essential oil: A few drops of peppermint oil adds that fresh lip balm flavor and scent, however, it can be omitted or replaced with a favorite essential oil of your choosing if you prefer.
+Sweet orange oil, lavender oil, and lemon oil also make great choices, as does a few drops of vanilla extract.

 diy lip balm recipe in tubes and tins on a wooden table.